-2023.
+202324.
 Ethics Training

-Respondent shall submit to the Board for its prior approval, an ethics training course for a minimum of hours during the probationary period.
+Respondent shall submit to the Board for its prior approval, an ethics training course for a minimum of [insert number of hours] during the probationary period.
 Upon Respondent shall provide proof of successful completion of the course, Respondent shall provide proof to the Board.
 All costs shall be borne by Respondent.